nRF24/CircuitPython_nRF24L01/docs/network_docs/shared_api.rst

     "
     2, ``FLAG_FAST_FRAG``, "Unused due to optmization.
 TMRh20's C++ RF24Network library uses this flag internally to minimize memory usage."
     3, ``FLAG_NO_POLL``, "Used to discard any `NETWORK_POLL` message types"

+..
+    original docs from RF24Network src comments
+    main usagee is as follows:
+    #.
+Ensure no data in radio buffers, else exit
+    #.
+Address is changed to multicast address for renewal
+    #.
+Holds Cleared (bypass flag is set)
+    #.
+Address renewal takes place and is set
+    #.
+Holds Enabled (bypass flag off)